abatar1/SimpleFluentTester/README.md

 - You can freely modify and reuse.
 - The _original license_ must be included with copies of this software.
-- Please _link back_ to this repo if you use a significant portion the source code.
+- Please _link back_ to this repo if you use a significant portion of the source code.